momentohq/public-dev-docs/docs/media-storage/streaming/live-streaming/how-to-medialive-cloudfront.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 sidebar_label: Quick start guide
-title: Guide to Momento Storage, AWS MediaLive, and CloudFront.
+title: How to configure a live origin with Momento
 description: Using Momento Storage as a live HLS origin for AWS MediaLive and CloudFront.
 pagination_next: null
 hide_title: false